rmguy/blog/published/death_and_fish.md

 "But my mom and dad loved each other", Drew said defensively.

 Riak's smile started and ended at the tips of his eyes, "And then you popped out!
 See!
 All we know about Love comes from field data, and all that shows are billions upon billions of the worst gene pairings conceivable.
-Irrationality, psychosis, mental retardation, suicidal ideations.. all traceable to within one friend request of True Love."
+Irrationality, psychosis, mental retardation, suicidal ideations.. all traceable to within one friend request of True Love.
+In fact, Love is the reason your meat factory is shutting down early."

 _Yeah Drew.
 How about we go to Universal Studios instead?
 Subject: Haddie.
 Death-Wish: fulfilled.
 Details: Saw a Hippogriff, drank Butter Beer, died happy._

+Riak poured himself a glass of water with slow hands.
+"Anyway, your particular neural signature's rare.
+Developing prefrontal cortex.
+Dying limbic system.
+That overlap's a jackpoint in the gray market."

+Drew looked at him like someone slowly realizing the man with the clipboard wasn’t here to grant wishes; he was here to collect inventory.

-"Now tell me, would you prefer I take your fourth finger off today, or after you've put a ring on it?", another fake smile.
-All Riak's smiles looked the same, like he'd heard a good joke about a dead man at his funeral.
+"Now, do you mind if I start from the spine instead of the soft bits?"
+Riak asked, reaching for his bag.
+“Timing’s everything, Drew.
+A living brain’s got magic in it.
+After death?
+Just soup.”, another fake smile.
+All Riak's smiles looked the same, like he’d just heard a joke about a meat locker.

-Drew moved his head vertically up and down.
-Didn't that mean "today" in the present context?
+Drew moved his head horizontally, left to right.
+Didn't that mean "yes" in the present context?
 Haddie shrugged to herself, though no one was paying her any attention.

 Nod or not, Riak wasn't a patient man.
 He jerked out a switchblade and slammed it down over the tip of Drew's ring finger.
 Haddie could see a tiny bone stump poking out now.

 _Note to parallel-universe-mass-market-paperback-self: open with show-and-tell.
 Torture in the first act.
 It's a real crowd pleaser._

-Drew started screaming and crying at the same time.
-Riak poured himself a glass of water as the crying cresendoed, then grabbed Drew's shirt and slapped him.
-A clean backhand converted to a full-blown punch on the reverse swing.
+Drew was screaming now, wet and hoarse.
+Riak took a sip from his water glass, then casually backhanded the boy.
+The reverse swing connected jaw to wall.
 For a kid Drew's age, to a jaw that size, the effects were devestating.

 "Child shut your mouth.
 Do you remember what we discussed?"